|Computer & Information Systems|

 Accelerated 5-Year Bachelor's to Master's Programs

-• Be very well prepared as an incoming freshman;
+- Be very well prepared as an incoming freshman or transfer student;

-• Maintain a 3.25 GPA at UDM, in order to take graduate level courses while still an undergraduate.
+- Maintain a cumulative 3.25 GPA at Detroit Mercy, in order to take graduate level courses while still an undergraduate.

-These programs enable incoming freshman to complete both the bachelor's and master's degrees by being a full-time student for 5 academic years (10 consecutive semesters).
+This program allows incoming freshmen to complete both the bachelor's and master's degrees by being a full-time student for 5 academic years (10 consecutive semesters).
+Juniors at UDM and transfer students may be admitted into the program with the permission of the department and Dean’s office.

-Qualifications for the 5-year programs for new freshmen are:
+Qualifications for the accelerated programs for new freshmen are:

-• Enter the 5-year option as a full-time incoming freshman;
+• Enter the accelerated/5-year option as a full-time incoming freshman;

 • Have a high school ACT composite score of 24, with a minimum of 22 in each section;